Ten to Men: The Australian Longitudinal Study on Male Health

 Ten to Men is a national research initiative aimed at filling the gaps in knowledge about why males on average have poorer health outcomes than females, and why certain groups of males have poorer health than males in general.
 The knowledge gained in the study will be used to improve programs and policies for male health in Australia.

-In 2013/14 Ten to Men, in Wave 1 of the study, collected health and lifestyle information from nearly 16,000 men and boys across the country via surveys and interviews.
 The study is longitudinal – meaning that we will return to participants every few years for an update so that we can understand how changing life stages and circumstances might affect health and wellbeing over time.

 The objectives of Ten to Men are to: